Subscribe to updates

 The Council's Budget 2026/27

-Cathy Threeman, Strategic Director of Resources, presented the draft budget papers for 2026/27 and the Medium Term Financial Strategy (MTFS) position from 2026/27 through to 2028/29.
-The council faces a significant financial gap, with a projected £73 million gap on a mid-case scenario and £84 million on a worst-case scenario for 2026/27, even after accounting for savings and the full benefit of fair funding reforms, alongside an assumed 4.99% council tax increase.
-The MTFS indicates an unsustainable financial position, forecasting a £90 million budget gap per year for years two and three.
-This necessitates requiring exceptional financial support or a capitalisation direction for the remainder of the current MTFS.
-The impact of borrowing for exceptional financial support means that by 2028/29, the council could accumulate debt of approximately £300 million, with borrowing costs estimated at £28 million per year.
+The most significant discussion revolved around the Council's dire financial situation, with a projected budget gap of £73 million for 2026/27, potentially rising to £84 million in a worst-case scenario.
+This gap remains even after accounting for savings, the full benefit of fair funding reforms, and an assumed 4.99% council tax increase.
+The Council is forecasting an unsustainable position, requiring exceptional financial support or a capitalisation direction for the remainder of the Medium Term Financial Plan (MTFS) period.
+By 2028/29, the Council anticipates accumulating debt of approximately £300 million, with borrowing costs estimated at £28 million per year.

 Attendees